rafaelmartins/kicad-export-gerber-mill/README.md

 The arguments used in the example are the default values and can be ommited.
 Tool diameter is in `um`, not `mm`.
 Please run `./kicad-export-gerber-mill.py --help` for details and other arguments.

+It is also possible to list the drill sizes used by the PCB using the following command:

+    $ ./kicad-export-gerber-mill.py \
+          --list-pads \
+          mypcb.kicad_pcb

 ## Script actions